corestario/HERB/README.md

-HERB round changing depends on transactions by Entropy Providers and Key Holders and doesn't depend on underlying blockchain height.
+HERB round changing depends on transactions by Entropy Providers and Key Holders and doesn't depend on underlying blockchain's height.
 So one HERB round can take 1 block or 10 blocks, it depends only on HERB participants and blockchain throughput.
 Anyone can query current round by command:

 `hcli query herb current-round`